JStitch626/se_project_aroundtheus/README.md

 Updated 11/24/2023

 This project continues where Project 3 finished.
-In this sprint, I incorporate the interactive features using JavaScript.
-The end user can manipulate the name and description on the page by clicking the "Edit" button beside the name and changing the information.
+In this sprint, I incorporate interactive features using JavaScript.
+I learned how to access nodes in the DOM tree using querySelector() and querySelectorAll(), define variables, and declare and call functions to make the buttons usable.

+By clicking the "Edit" button, the end user can now manipulate the name and description on the page.
-When the modal opens, the form contains the current information on the page, which can then be changed.
-When the end user clicks the "Save" button, the new information replaces the name and description.
+When the modal opens, the form contains the information currently displayed on the page, which can then be changed.
+When the end user clicks the "Save" button, the new information replaces the previous name and description.

 ## Project features